rajbos/rajbos.github.io/_posts/2022-09-18-Analysing-the-GitHub-marketplace.md

 title: "Analyzing the GitHub marketplace"
 date: 2022-09-18
 ---
 I have been a fan of GitHub Actions since the beta in the end of 2019.
-And the more I use them and create my own, I've had this growing itch to see how these things have been created, how active the community is and what we can do to improve this ecosystem.
+And the more I use them and create my own, the more I have this growing itch to see how these actions are made, how active the community is, and what we can do to improve this ecosystem.
 So I decided to do some research and see what I could find out.
 I already have a [Twitter bot](https://twitter.com/githubactions) that scrapes the [GitHub Actions Marketplace](https://github.com/marketplace?category=&query=&type=actions&verification=) and stores that info for later use (unfortunately, the marketplace has no API to use for this).
 ![Photo of a lightbulb on the grass](/images/2022/20220918/ashes-sitoula-UfEyDdXlRp8-unsplash.jpg)
 ##### Photo by <a href="https://unsplash.com/@awesome?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Ashes Sitoula</a> on <a href="https://unsplash.com/s/photos/bulb?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a>

-I've also been fascinated with the security aspects of using GitHub Actions for my workloads.
+I am also fascinated with the security aspects of using GitHub Actions for my workloads.
 My first conference session on this topic was at [NDC London in January, 2021](https://devopsjournal.io/blog/2021/01/28/GitHub-Actions-NDC-London) and I have been advocating on these learnings ever since.
+That is why I also decided to run my usual security checks on the entire marketplace, starting with forking them so I can enable Dependabot on the forked repositories.

 The Marketplace shows us almost **15 thousand** actions that are available for us to use 😱.
 That means there is lots of community engagement for creating these actions for us, but also lots of potential for malicious actors to create actions that can be used to compromise our systems.
 Do be aware that in this post I'll only be taking actions into account that have been published to the marketplace.
 Since any public repo with an `action.yml` in the root directory can be used inside of a workflow, there are many more actions that are available to us that are not part of this research.